-VAWG is widely recognized as an impediment to the social and economic development of communities and States, and to the achievement of internationally agreed development goals, including the Millennium Development Goals (MDGs).8 Experiencing violence precludes women from contributing to and benefiting from development initiatives by limiting their choices and ability to act.9 The deprivation of women resulting from VAWG should be of central concern to Governments as an intrinsic human rights issue and due to the epidemic's impact on economic growth and poverty reduction.
+VAWG is widely recognized as an impediment to the social and economic development of communities and States, and to the achievement of internationally agreed development goals, including the Millennium Development Goals (MDGs).8 Experiencing violence precludes women from contributing to and benefiting from development initiatives by limiting their choices and ability to act.9 The deprivation of women resulting from VAWG should be of central concern to governments both as an intrinsic human rights issue and because of the epidemic's impact on economic growth and poverty reduction.

 Ample evidence has documented the magnitude and patterns of VAWG.
-Recent estimates by the WHO show that 35% of women worldwide have experienced either non-partner sexual violence or physical and/or sexual IPV.10 Globally, women and girls are more likely to be assaulted or killed by someone they know, such as an intimate partner, than by a stranger.
-11 The WHO estimates that 38% of homicides of women in the Americas are the result of violence from an intimate partner.
-12 Other than partners or former partners, perpetrators can include fathers, stepfathers, other relatives, authority figures, teachers, classmates, friends, acquaintances, and strangers.
-13 Sexual violence carried out by strangers is particularly common in situations of displacement, natural disasters, or conflict, for example, when rape is frequently used as a weapon of war.14
+Recent estimates by the WHO show that 35% of women worldwide have experienced either non-partner sexual violence or physical and/or sexual IPV.10 Globally, women and girls are more likely to be assaulted or killed by someone they know, such as an intimate partner, than by a stranger.11 The WHO estimates that 38% of homicides of women in the Americas are the result of violence from an intimate partner.12 Other than partners or former partners, perpetrators can include fathers, stepfathers, other relatives, authority figures, teachers, classmates, friends, acquaintances, and strangers.13 Sexual violence carried out by strangers is particularly common in situations of displacement, natural disasters, or conflict, for example, when rape is frequently used as a weapon of war.14

 Further, a significant proportion of women and girls experience child sexual abuse, rape and other forms of sexual violence in almost every global setting (see Box 2).
-Forced sexual debut among youth ranges from 7% in New Zealand to 46% in the Caribbean.15
+Forced sexual debut among youth ranges from 7% in New Zealand to 46% in the Caribbean.
+15

 Exposure to intimate partner violence has been linked with a multitude of adverse physical health outcomes, including acute injuries, chronic pain, gastrointestinal illness, gynecological problems, depression, and substance abuse.
 16 There are also mental health consequences, with violence increasing women's risk of depression, posttraumatic stress disorder, and substance abuse.
-17 A recent systematic review found that IPV increases a woman's risk of experiencing depression two- to three-fold.18 It has also been linked to risk of contracting HIV and other sexually transmitted infections, as well as the risk of attempting to and/or completing an abortion.
-19 Survivors of violence are also 2.3 times more likely to have alcohol use disorders.20 Beyond these damages to health, violence reduces women's economic opportunities.
-Women exposed to IPV in Vietnam, for example, have higher work absenteeism, lower productivity,
+17 A recent systematic review found that IPV increases a woman's risk of experiencing depression two- to three-fold.18 It has also been linked to risk of contracting HIV and other sexually transmitted